devhawk/blog-posts/Posts/20041227-2106-msn-spaces-list-syndication/json-content.md

 is huge and ugly.
 Ouch!
 Why can’t it be something like http://spaces.msn.com/members/devhawk/photos/patrick\_pics?

-Update – I deleted the actual URL to the Patrick Photo Album as it is huge and was causing scrolling issues with my blog template.
+**Update**: I deleted the actual URL to the Patrick Photo Album as it is huge and was causing scrolling issues with my blog template.
 Feel free to click on the [photo album link](http://spaces.msn.com/members/devhawk/PersonalSpace.aspx?_c11_PhotoAlbum_spaHandler=TWljcm9zb2Z0LlNwYWNlcy5XZWIuUGFydHMuUGhvdG9BbGJ1bS5GdWxsTW9kZUNvbnRyb2xsZXI%24&_c11_PhotoAlbum_spaFolderID=cns!1pd96NFMdcR3fPB4MoLEMQcA!133&_c=PhotoAlbum)